Comments & Activity — User Guide

 Section titled “Comments vs Notes”- Comments are general collaborative messages.

-- Notes are often used for documentation or structured information. )Roadmapped Item)
+- Notes are intended for documentation or structured information.

-Both behave the same way technically, but separating them helps keep discussions organized.
+Today, both behave the same way technically, but separating them helps keep discussions organized.
+Deeper distinctions between the two are planned for a future release.

 3. Threaded Replies